micycle1/PeasyGradients/README.md

 <img src="resources/animation_examples/masking_example.gif" alt="PeasyGradients"/></a><br></p>

 ## Library Optimisation
 PeasyGradients targets the **CPU** (as opposed to the GPU) as to not be dependent on `OPENGL` libraries.
 To this end, there have been many internal optimisations to make the library suitable for dynamic animation and interaction rather than just static rendering.
-Rendering (most) gradients at 60fps at 1080p is more than achievable on modern processors.
+Care was taken to optimise color interpolation and gradient rasterization, and finally multithreading was added to naively parallelise the workload.
+Therefore, rendering (most) gradients at 60fps at high resolutions (1080p+) is more than achievable on modern processors.

 ## Known Issues